From homotopy links to stratified homotopy theories: Realizations characterize weak-equivalences

 \section{Realizations characterize weak-equivalences}

 In this section, we prove that a stratum preserving simplicial map $f:K \to L$ in $\sS_P$ is a weak equivalence if and only if $\RealP{f}$ is a weak equivalence in $\Top_P$.
-In light of the results in \cite{douteau2021stratified} which establishes that $\RealP{\sd_P{(-)}}$ is the left functor in a Quillen equivalence, the main part is to show that $\RealP{-}$ does preserve weak equivalences.
+In light of the results in \cite{douteau2021stratified} which establishes that $\RealP{\sd_P{(-)}}$ is the left functor in a Quillen equivalence, and those in \cite{douSimp} which imply that $\sd_P(K)\to K$ is a weak-equivalence in $\sS_P$, the main part is to show that $\RealP{-}$ does preserve weak equivalences.
 We show this result by obtaining all but the first of the weak equivalences in Diagram \eqref{eq:Diagram_holinks_link_prelim}.